 Product, audience, target, means – these are important ingredients for any advertisement campaign.
-However, for a great and successful ad campaign, the right combination of these ingredients are necessary for a decade long impact.
+However, for a great and successful ad campaign, the right combination of these ingredients is necessary for a decade-long impact.

 Advertisement creates an opportunity for additional information to be shaped in a manner that the audience would like, and would make them act.
 Usually, this action could be to buy a product or check out a website.
 Thus, it is, therefore, important that the advertisement is lasting enough to make the target audience carry out the action.